maknetaRo/100-days-of-code/log.md

 5. Creating blog post about Django

 **Today's Progress:**
-1. So resolving the problem with polish letters was pretty easy - I had to change from latin-swedish to utf8-polish-ci in database.
+1. So resolving the problem with polish letters was pretty easy - I had to change encoding from latin-swedish to utf8-polish-ci in database.
 I'm using phpmyadmin in this project so it was an easy task.
 2. I have had a few ideas how to solve this tasks.
 But my code is very long and I haven't finished it yet.
 I'm using only if statements.
 And they are a bit complicated.

 **Thoughts:**
 I have a feeling that there must be a better way to write this change return program.
 Perhaps I should have used classes or at least functions.

 **Link to work:**